-RemoveAudioSourceConfiguration Request-Resp Message name Description RemoveAudioSourceConfiguration- Request Contains a reference to the media profile from which the AudioSourceConfiguration shall be removed. tt:ProfileToken ProfileToken [1][1] RemoveAudioSourceConfiguration-Response This is an empty message.
-Fault codes Description env:Sender ter:InvalidArgVal ter:NoProfile The requested profile token ProfileToken does not exist. env:Sender ter:InvalidArgVal ter:NoConfig There exists no audio source configuration in the media profile. env:Receiver ter:Action ter:ConfigurationConflict env: Receiver ter: :AudioNotSupported Other configurations of the media profile are dependant on the AudioSourceConfiguration and removing it would cause a conflicting media profile.
+RemoveAudioSourceConfiguration Request-Response Message name Description RemoveAudioSourceConfiguration- Request Contains a reference to the media profile from AudioSourceConfiguration shall be removed. tt:ProfileToken ProfileToken [1][1] n which the RemoveAudioSourceConfiguration- Response This is an empty message.
+Fault codes Description env:Sender ter:InvalidArgVal ter:NoProfile The requested profile token ProfileToken do es not exist. env:Sender ter:InvalidArgVal ter:NoConfig There exists no audio source configuration in the media profile. env:Receiver ter:Action ter:ConfigurationConflict env: Receiver ter: :AudioNotSupported Other configurations of the media profile are AudioSourceConfiguration and removing it w conflicting media profile.
 Audio is not supported.